shevy0/videoTalker/README.md

 # videoTalker
-A React Native app for videocalling and sending text messages.
+A WebRTC based React Native app for videocalling and sending text messages.
+It needs some refactor, but for now the main functions are working well and that was my goal.
+Signaling server can be found in another repo called "videoTalkerBackend".

 <b>Tech Stack: React Native, Redux, WebRTC, Socket.IO Client, Firebase</b>